 Colorado is home to more than 300,000 non-U.S. citizens, many of them in Denver.
 Though immigrants are fundamental to America’s identity, immigrants are always just one conviction away from being deported.

-Aliens in Colorado may be removed from the United States if they are convicted of either:
+If you are a non-citizen in Colorado, you may be removed from the United States if you are convicted of either:

 - aggravated felonies,